Hull Paragon Interchange: First railway station, hotel and branches (1848)

 In 1846 the York and North Midland and Manchester and Leeds railways began proceedings to create a new terminal station and connecting branch line in Hull.
-The York and North Midland (Hull Station) Act 1847 was subsequently passed.
+The York and North Midland Railway (Hull Station) Act 1847 (10 & 11 Vict. c. ccxviii) was subsequently passed.

 The new station had the advantage of being better situated for travellers, and allowed the old station to be used exclusively for freight traffic.
 In addition the Hull and Selby company were keen to attract the investment in a new station from the leaseholders, as the capital investment was likely to increase the permanence of the relationship with the lessors.

 The branches to the station were constructed off the Bridlington branch: a branch turning north-east close to the line's crossing of the Hessle Road; and a branch turning south-east at 'Cottingham Junction' near to Haverflatts farm; the two branches met at a junction 0.5 mi roughly west of the new station.
 In addition a new connecting chord was made from the Hull and Selby Line, to the Bridlington branch, allowing direct through running from the west into the new station.
 The station was located on the western edge of the growing Georgian town, and took its name from "Paragon Street".

 Construction contracts had been signed by early 1847, before the bill had been formally passed.
 The station opened in 1847 without any notable ceremony.

 The station and hotel were both in the Italian Renaissance style, with both Doric and Ionic order elements; the facades show inspiration from the interior courtyard of the Palazzo Farnese.
 The main station building was aligned east–west, south of the tracks, facing onto Anlaby Road – a two-storey centrally located booking hall was entered via a small porte-cochère, and flanked by eleven bay wide single storey wings, with two storey three bay buildings on either end, one a parcels office, the other the station master's house.
 The train shed contained five tracks and two platforms, each 30 ft, covered with a three span iron roof.
 The station site was nearly 2.5 acre.